Improving Acoustic Scene Classification with City Features: Conclusion

 \section{Conclusion}

 In this paper, we proposed City2Scene, a novel framework for improving acoustic scene classification (ASC) by leveraging city features.
-Experimental results demonstrate the city features include valuable information for classifying scenes, and show the effectiveness of City2Scene across multiple backbone architectures.
-Furthermore, the ensemble of city teachers outperform the single teacher sometimes, highlighting the importance of diverse and robust city teachers for knowledge distillation.
-While City2Scene enhances classification for acoustically distinct scenes such as `Airport' and `Metro Station', it degrades performance for more homogeneous scenes like `Shopping Mall', suggesting that city features are most beneficial when the acoustic patterns vary significantly across cities.
+Experimental results demonstrate the city features include valuable information for classifying scenes, and show the effectiveness of City2Scene across multiple backbone architectures and datasets.
+Furthermore, the knowledge fusion from city and scene teachers outperform the single city teacher, highlighting the importance of diverse task teachers for knowledge distillation in ASC.
+We also find that the improvements introduced by City2Scene are closely related to enhanced generalization across cities.
 Future work will investigate more methods to integrate city information into the ASC task.
-Additionally, exploring potential relations between city features and acoustic scenes remains a promising direction for advancing ASC research.
+In summary, exploring potential relations between city features and acoustic scenes remains a promising direction for advancing ASC research.